 A WORD ABOUT BETEL LEAVES

 They are not to be confused with betel nut – the red, teeth staining stuff.
 That is traditionally chewed wrapped in a variety of betel leaf, but not this one – it is bigger.
 I worked this out from seeing them both for sale in a market in Sri Lanka and asking a few questions.
 Travel is great for putting pieces of the puzzle together?

 |Betel leaf plant with stolon and rooted node|

-Betel (Piper beetle) is a sprawling perennial vine in the pepper family with glossy, heart-shaped leaves – which are not peppery, by the way; in fact, they don’t taste of anything much.
+Betel (Piper beetle) is a sprawling perennial vine in the pepper family with glossy, heart-shaped leaves.
 It is very easy to grow around these parts and lives quite happily in a corner of my garden next to mint – which tells you that it likes semi-shade and fairly moist conditions.
 It doesn’t, however, like the cold and will die-back in the wintertime, only to pop up again in the spring (hence perennial).
 It can be rather vigorous but is easy to keep under control.

 It is very easy to propagate from cuttings.
 The mother plant will put out runners (stolons) and, at every stem joint (node), you will see little roots appearing.
 Simply cut off a section with roots and stick it in some fertile compost enriched soil.

 I had tried cooking different versions of this dish but wasn’t happy with any of them, and besides most of the recipes were way too complicated and contained hard to get ingredients (don’t you hate that!).
 The last one was one I had cut out from Gourmet Traveller – which, after one try out went straight in the bin!
 So here we go – my Coconut Prawns – fully tweaked and tested.